Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 An officer will typically ask you questions about your qualifications, job history, background, and other details relating to your application.

 Your answers must align with the information you submitted in your application forms.
-If you’re filing for family members, they too must attend the interview if within the age range of 14 to 79.
+If you’re filing for family members, they, too, must attend the interview if they are between the ages of 14 and 79.

 How long does EB2 Visa processing take?

-After submitting your petition, you will have to stay in the visa waiting line for a visa number to be available to you.
-This is usually determined by the number of people ahead of you in the same category.
+After submitting your petition, you must stay in the visa waiting line for a visa number to be available.
+This is determined by the number of people in the same category ahead of you.
 Because it is a cap-based visa, there is a limited number of EB2 visas issued annually, and as such, USCIS processes petitions in chronological order.
-That is a first-come, first-served basis.
+That is on a first-come, first-served basis.
 On average, it takes 6 to 9 months to process Form I-140.

-You simply need to constantly check with USCIS and the monthly visa bulletin country to know when a spot opens.
+You must constantly check with USCIS and the monthly visa bulletin country to know when a spot opens.
 Your employer may request Premium Processing Service for the Form I-140 petition by filing Form I-907.

 USCIS will process your EB2 visa in just 15 days with premium processing.